Suryanshu-Nabheet/Infosec_and_vulnerabilities/README.md

 A Python-based web scraper for extracting user and financial data from the Harkirat ClassX course platform.

-## Overview

-This tool scrapes data from the course selling website at https://harkirat.classx.co.in/new-courses/8-live-0-100-complete to extract information about:

-- List of all paid users
-- Total number of users
-- Total GMV (Gross Merchandise Value)
-- Total profit
-- Additional user details available through the platform

 ## Project Structure

 ```